julienreszka/julienreszka/README.md

 In fact, good programmers are often disciplined, methodical, and strategic in their approach.

-Let's explore some of the widely adopted programming principles that are often debunked and rejected by experienced developers.
+Let's explore some of the widely adopted programming principles that are debunked and rejected by experienced developers.

 ### ~Don't Repeat yourself (DRY)~